rohinirajkumar7/Cancer-Detection/README.md

 npm start
 ```

-The frontend will run on:
+The frontend will run at:

 ```
 http://localhost:3000